 NOTE on Copyright: If tables, figures or other data have from another source, authors should submit a letter from the copyright holder granting authorization for use of the material.
 Authors may use their article elsewhere after publication provided that prior permission is obtained from the publisher.

 All articles undergo initial review by our editors and then are either sent out for peer-review or language editing if they are deemed acceptable.
-Following peer-review, the corresponding author is invited to return the revision within three months after receiving the reviewers’ and editors comments.
-If we or the reviewers recommend that your article could benefit from English-language editing, jointly the editorial staff and the submitting author will arrange the schedule with our English speaking editors, who will revise the language of the manuscript and then return it to the author for final review.
+Following peer-review, the corresponding author is invited to return the revision within three weeks (for minor revision) or six weeks (for major revision) after receiving the reviewers’ and editors comments.
+If we or the reviewers recommend that your article could benefit from English-language editing, the editorial staff and the submitting author will jointly arrange the schedule with our English speaking editors, who will revise the language of the manuscript and then return it to the author for final review.
 Pending acceptance of this version, a final revision will be approved by our editorial staff and review board, and proofs will be sent to the corresponding author directly preceding publication.
 Acceptance of the final proof should be sent back to the editorial office as soon as possible, ideally within three days.

 STYLE & LENGTH

-Generally manuscripts should be no longer than 15 000 words, including references and all figures and/or tables.
+Generally manuscripts should be no longer than 15 000 words, including references and all figures and tables.
 Whenever possible, authors should try to avoid abbreviations or complex technical terminology.
 When needed, all abbreviations should be standard, abiding by common zoological and genetic nomenclature and using standard unit measurements (for standard gene names, authors can go to http://www.genenames.org/ or be redirected from PubMed-Gene; for human genome variation please visit http://varnomen.hgvs.org/).
 Authors are expected to register all new taxonomic names with ZooBank, the Official Registry of Zoological Nomenclature, after the manuscript has been accepted for publication.
-All nucleotide sequence data should be submitted to Genbank, EMBL, or DDBJ.
+All nucleotide, genome sequencing and RNA-seq data should be submitted to the NCBI, GSA (https://ngdc.cncb.ac.cn/gsa/), Science Data Bank (https://www.scidb.cn/en), EMBL, or DDBJ databases.

-Document type like "Letter to the editor" should not exceed four publication pages.
-Some related materials could be presented as an online supplementary.
+Generally document type like "Letter to the editor" should not exceed three publication pages (two pages would be preferable).
+Some related materials could be presented as online supplementary material.
 All manuscripts should contain the following information and be organizing in this order:

 I. Title Page